Skip to main content

 That framing misses the point.

-Gartner's 2026 strategic predictions found that "more than half of classic moat pillars have almost no predictive power in today's AI environment."
-The AI-enabled tools your network evaluates today are available to every competitor on the same pricing page.
-What those tools cannot replicate is the operational data generated by your specific network, your locations, your customers, and your workflows, over time.
+Westwood's quantitative study, reported by Morningstar, found that four of the five classic moat pillars - switching costs, network effects, intangible assets, and efficient scale - have almost no predictive power in today's AI environment.
+The AI-enabled tools your system evaluates today are available to every competitor on the same pricing page.
+What those tools cannot replicate is the operational data generated by your specific system, your locations, your customers, and your workflows, over time.

 AI Ireland's March 2026 analysis puts it plainly: "AI models are becoming a commodity, and while the technology competitors can buy today is nearly identical to yours, the one thing they cannot buy, borrow or replicate is your data."